Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Quantum Feasibility of the Full Game

-Let us consider three players playing the game, everyone equipped with their belonging Quantum Computer.
-If everyone plays $100\%$ rational, they should all tend towards a Nash equilibrium, with consecutively getting better results as the game proceeds, since the information the game provides to you is growing alongside.
-The state, where everything about the distribution is known, might occur at some point earlier than step ten as well, depending on the present distribution.
-In that case, the superposition of possible states enters the classical limit and can be solved using the existing devices.
-In earlier stages, where distributions that differ heavily from the present one are still possible, it might lead to different conclusions, giving you suggestions that are not valuable in that particular case, rather giving you the lead in the long run.
+Consider three players playing the game, each equipped with an individual quantum computer.
+If all players act $100\%$ rationally, they should tend toward a Nash equilibrium, consecutively getting better results as the game proceeds, since the information available during the game increases over time.
+The state in which the entire distribution is known may also occur before step ten, depending on the present distribution.
+In that case, the superposition of possible states enters the classical limit and can be solved using existing devices.
+In earlier stages, in which distributions that differ substantially from the actual one are still possible, this may lead to different conclusions, producing suggestions that are not valuable in that particular case but advantageous in the long run.

-It has to be mentioned, that, with this approach we solely consider cards to be played perfectly by both players.
-This might be an unrealistic scenario for a real-game approach, since the partner might always misinterpret the card.
-One has to take into account, that for a real game \textit{not all the possible distributions left are equally likely}, because the opponents do always seek for an attack.
-Therefore, the probabilities will change and the paths have to be "weighted" according to the cards that appear on the table.
+It has to be mentioned that this approach considers only perfect play by both players.
+This might be an unrealistic scenario for a real-game approach, since the partner may misinterpret the card.
+It has to be taken into account that, in a real game, \textit{not all remaining possible distributions are equally likely} because the opponents usually seek attacking opportunities.
+Therefore, the probabilities change, and the paths have to be weighted according to the cards that appear on the table.

-Since the internal rules of the game do not allow for all the cards to be played at all times, it has to be mentioned, that this is an upper boundary for the possibilities and the computational resources to be needed.
-In fact, for an actual game prediction, the computational effort that has to be put in is way less, since you have to follow rules that shrink down your options significantly.
+Since the rules of the game do not allow all cards to be played at all times, this is only an upper bound for the number of possibilities and the computational resources required.
+In fact, for an actual game prediction, the required computational effort is much lower, since the rules significantly reduce the available options.

-The upper bound for this scenario is quite easy to find.
-If \textit{everyone} was allowed to play \textit{every} single card at \textit{all times}, they would all end up with a total of
+The upper bound for this scenario is straightforward to derive.
+If \textit{every} player were allowed to play \textit{every} single card at \textit{all times}, each player would have a total of

 options.
-That gives a total sum of possible paths in the decision tree for a given distribution of
+This gives the following number of possible paths in the decision tree for a given distribution:

-As already seen in \autoref{eq:reduced_possibilities} the total number of distributions once you see your own cards is \numprint{42678636}.
-That leads to a grand total of
+As already seen in \autoref{eq:reduced_possibilities}, the total number of distributions after the player's own cards are known is \numprint{42678636}.
+This leads to a total of